rail5/antisocial/README.md

 ![AntiSocial](./icon-128.png)

-AntiSocial is a browser extension that hides "social media" features on certain websites.
+AntiSocial is a browser extension that hides "social media" features on selected websites.

 It's incomplete, and website interfaces are perpetually changing.